mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 Particularly when you get angry, when you're confused, very naturally you really want to express anger and confusion through your daily living.
 But I don't know exactly [if that] is the best way to keep away from anger – or to understand anger, what it really is.

-If you really want anger to go away very naturally, all you have to do is, you must be a little bit ‘scared’ of the world.
+If you really want anger to go away very naturally, all you have to do is, you must be a little bit scared of the world.
 In other words, if you do gassho, or sometimes, religiously speaking, you pray to God, you pray to the [Bodhisattvas](glossary#bodhisattva), you pray to [Avalokiteshvara](glossary#avalokiteshvara): “Please help me, please help.”
 And at least while you are praying to the God, or you are praying to the [Buddha](glossary#buddha), or Bodhisattva Avalokiteshvara, [Manjushri](glossary#manjushri) – or while you are sitting here – there is quietness, tranquility.
 Very naturally, anger is struck aside, from the first.

 But we don't do this; completely the opposite.
 If you get angry, [just this].
 But if you express anger, you know pretty well, the expression of anger influences others – so you can create your circumstances, which are called “angry world”.
 So very naturally, people don't feel good; people get angry with *you*.‌ And very naturally, anger is sort of snowballing, again and again.